bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_python.md

     * The jitted function should receive the final list of files/tables and other necessary parameters explicitly.

     c.
-Keep I/O of large data inside JIT functions if the storage format is supported by Bodo (Parquet, CSV, JSONL, Iceberg, Snowflake).
+Keep I/O of large data inside JIT functions if the storage format is supported by Bodo (Parquet, CSV, JSON, Iceberg, Snowflake).

     Example code: